Bone and Joint Health - Supplement Opportunities

 Maintaining good bone and joint health is a nearly universal concern – we all have bones and joints to care for, after all.
 Especially among older consumers (think 55+), the desire to maintain an active, healthy, and independent lifestyle has made bone and joint supplements more popular than ever!

-With nearly 77 million Baby Boomers currently between the ages of 49 and 67, it should come as no surprise that the bone supplement and joint supplement markets are booming!
-Fueled by an ever-growing consumer desire to remain independent well into the senior years, let’s take a look at three focus areas that have taken the supplement industry by storm:
+With over 70 million Baby Boomers currently between the ages of 49 and 67, it should come as no surprise that the bone supplement and joint supplement markets are booming!
+Fueled by an ever-growing consumer desire to remain independent well into the senior years, let's take a look at three focus areas that have taken the bone and joint supplement industry by storm:

 Bone & Joint Health Focus Areas